MicrosoftDocs/query-docs/query-languages/dax/summarizecolumns-function-dax.md

 ### Background
 Until February 2023, SUMMARIZECOLUMNS did not support evaluation within a context transition at all.
 In products released before that month, this limitation made SUMMARIZECOLUMNS not useful in most of the measures – it was not possible to call a measure SUMMARIZECOLUMNS in any case of context transition, including other SUMMARIZECOLUMNS statements.

-From February 2023, the context transition was supported in a few scenario, but not in all the conditions.
-The supported and restricted cases are as below:
+From February 2023, the context transition was supported in a few scenarios, but not in all the conditions.
+The supported and restricted cases are as follows:

 | SummarizeColumns Type | External Filter with single column | External Filter with more than one column | External GroupBy Columns  |
 | -------- | ------- | ------- | ------- |